Freenove/Freenove_ESP32_WROOM_Board/docs/source/fnk0090/codes/Python/1_LED_(Important).rst

 .. image:: ../_static/imgs/1_LED/Chapter01_14.png
     :align: center

-:red:`If you have any concerns, please contact us via:` support@freenove.com
+:combo:`red font-bolder:If you have any concerns, please contact us via:` support@freenove.com

 The following is the program code:

 .. literalinclude:: ../../../freenove_Kit/Python/Python_Codes/01.1_Blink/Blink.py
     :linenos:
     :language: python
+    :lines: 1-12
     :dedent:

 Each time a new file is opened, the program will be executed from top to bottom.
 When encountering a loop construction, it will execute the loop statement according to the loop condition.